 Best Budget In-Ear Headphones

-Travel6.8Office Work6.5Noise Isolation - Full Range5.3Frequency Response Consistency8.3See all our test resultsRecording Quality7.4If you're looking for wallet-friendly buds, try the JBL Vibe Buds True Wireless.
+TravelOffice WorkNoise Isolation - Full RangeSound SignatureWarmFrequency Response ConsistencySee all our test resultsRecording QualityIf you're looking for simple but versatile wallet-friendly buds, try the JBL Vibe Buds True Wireless.
 These buds stand out from their competitors at this price point as they have some handy features to help you customize their performance.
-You can adjust their fairly well-balanced sound profile with an in-app graphic EQ and presets.
-The buds also have an audio mode meant to improve audio quality in addition to a video mode for lowering latency.
+They have a pretty balanced sound profile, with a dose of extra warmth, so kick drums feel full and basslines exciting, and you can adjust their sound profile to taste with the in-app graphic EQ and presets.
 However, unlike the Anker Soundcore Space A40 Truly Wireless, they don't have an ANC feature and rely on their passive capabilities to reduce ambient sound.
 They do an okay job in this regard, but struggle to block out rumbly engine noise during commutes.
 Their in-ear fit is a bit deep but still decently comfortable for most people.

 They're well-built and have about nine hours of continuous battery life, while their carrying case also stores an extra three charges.
 Although the case doesn't have a lid, which is pretty unusual, there are magnets to hold the buds in place.
 If you prefer earbuds with a more secure carrying case, check out the JBL Vibe Beam True Wireless.
 They offer an overall performance similar to the Vibe Buds, but their case has a lid.
 They also have a stem design instead of a button shape, which can make them feel less comfortable and stable.